-SELECTION PROGRAMMES

-Minimum requirements for 2021

-Programmes Achievement level

-SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY Mathe matics or Engli ne Language ish First Language APS

-NSC/IEB AS Level NSC/IEB AS Level

-BA (Speech-Language Pathology) [4 years] Closing dates: SA - 30 June Non-SA - 30 June 5 С 5 С 32
+SELECTION PROGRAMMES Minimum requirements for NSC and IEB for or 2022 Programmes Achievement level SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY Mathematics English Home Language or English First Additional Language APS BA (Speech-Language Pathology) [4 years] Closing date: SA - 31 July Non-SA - 31 July 4 5 32

-Selection is based on academic achievement and only 50 students are admitted.
-To retain admission, you must obtain an APS of at least 32 in the NSC.
-The conditional selection process starts in July each year.
-For more information, please contact the programme coordinator (see page 7).
-For the Audiology and Speech-Language Pathology programme, the first study year is the same and the NBT is not required.
+The NBT is not required for the BA (Speech-Language Pathology) programme.
+Selection is based on academic achievement, and only 50 students are admitted.
+The conditional selection process starts in August each year.
+For more information, please contact the programme coordinator (see page 6).
+The first year of study is the same for both the Audiology and Speech-Language Pathology programmes.